kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 -   For *forward* connections (`socks.mode` is set to *forward*), the time you specify for `socks.timeout` determines how long to wait for confirmation that the connection succeeded.

     If the network connection or the SOCKS handshake does not succeed within the time specified by `socks.timeout`, then the connection to the client fails and the connection is closed.

-A best practice recommendation is to use the `wsn://` scheme or `wsn+ssl://` scheme (WebSocket Native and SSL) for secure connections.
-The `wsn://` scheme instructs the Gateway to only initiate or accept native WebSocket connections.
-Normally, when communication with clients, a `ws://` or `wss://` scheme is used.
-That will attempt native WebSocket connectivity, but will fallback to emulation if required to ensure successful connectivity.

-However, between the internal and DMZ Gateways it is a controlled network so you should use native WebSocket.
-If a connection fails, using `wsn://` forces a retry of a native WebSocket connection rather than attempting to fallback to emulation.

 ##### Example